justmeloic/from-first-principles/SECURITY.md

 This security policy applies to all components of the project, including:

-*   **`services/chatmiddleware`:** This component contains the backend service for the chat functionality, including Python code, test suites, and related configuration.
+*   **`services/ai`:** This component contains the backend AI service with FastAPI, including Python code, test suites, and related configuration.
-*   **`webui`:** This component contains the frontend user interface, including HTML, CSS, JavaScript, and static assets.
+*   **`services/frontend`:** This component contains the React-based frontend user interface, including TypeScript/JavaScript, CSS, and static assets.
+*   **`services/webui_legacy`:** This component contains the deprecated HTML/JavaScript frontend (to be removed).
 *   **`docs`:** This directory contains documentation for the project.
 *   **`scripts`:** This directory contains utility scripts.
 *   Any other code, configuration, or data within this repository.